hotpillow/Simple_n-grams/README.md

 - Open the jupyter notebook
 - To run the entire code, click kernel then execute all
   - Or you can click the Run button to only run the highlighted cell
-  - This program creates 5 sentences made of 10 words, edit cell 5 to change this